-If you're self-employed, you may claim 50% of your meals allowance on Schedule C.
+If you're self-employed, you may claim 50% of your business-related meal costs on Schedule C.

-If you're an employee, use Form 2106, Employee Business Expenses (or 2106-EZ to report your meal allowance along with your other business-related expenses and reimbursements.
+If you're an employee and are not involved in an Accountable Plan at work (see below), use Form 2106, Employee Business Expenses or 2106-EZ to report your meal allowance along with your other unreimbursed business-related expenses.
 Only 50% of the meal allowance is deductible.

 The 50% meal allowance is deducted on Schedule A as a miscellaneous itemized deduction.
 It's added to any other miscellaneous deductions you may have and is subject to the 2% of adjusted gross income (AGI) floor.